iter8-tools/docs/docs/tutorials/performance/load-test-grpc-multiple.md

 # Load test multiple gRPC methods

-The tutorial [Single gRPC method](./load-test-grpc.md) describes how to load test a single method from a gRPC service inside Kubernetes.
-This tutorial expands on this tutorial and describes how to load test multiple endpoints from an HTTP service.
+This tutorial expands on the tutorial [Single gRPC method](./load-test-grpc.md) by describing how to load test multiple gRPC methods.

 ![load-test-grpc](../images/grpc.png)